netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ## IETF XML Registry

-This document request IANA to register four XML namespace URIs in the the "ns" subregistry within the "IETF XML Registry" {{RFC3688}}:
+This document request IANA to register four XML namespace URIs in the "ns" subregistry within the "IETF XML Registry" {{RFC3688}}:

 ~~~